carpentries-incubator/python-ecology-lesson/episodes/003-data-structures.md

 ## Aside: Getting Help
-We have already encountered several errors while following the lesson and this is a good time to take a step back and discuss good strategies to get help when something goes wrong.
+You may have already encountered several errors while following the lesson and this is a good time to take a step back and discuss good strategies to get help when something goes wrong.

-### 1. The built-in `help` function
+### The built-in `help` function
 Use `help` to view documentation for an object or function.
+For example, if you want to see documentation for the `round` function:

 ```python
 help(round)